xi-project/xi-filelib/UPGRADE.md

 * "Find many" type of operations now return collections (xi/collections) instead of ArrayIterators, making nice functional style of programming possible out of the box.
 * Refactored storage subcomponent.
-    * Storages are now named StorageAdapters, wrapped by a common Storage (same interface as before)
+    * Storages are now named StorageAdapters, wrapped by a common Storage class (basically the same interface as before)
     * Via storage events it is now possible to hook into the storing of files (to crypt/decrypt them, for example)
 * FILE_BEFORE_CREATE event (FileUploadEvent) is now named FILE_UPLOAD.
 * FILE_BEFORE_CREATE is now a _new_ event (FileEvent) triggered before creation of files.